Associate Teaching Professor of Linguistics at UC San Diego

 - Ensure your students know that, except in cases of legal obligation and mandatory reporting, you will hold their personal information in confidence

 - What would you do if your student couldn’t finish a class?
-How do you handle incompletes?

-- What if they couldn’t keep TAing?
+- What if one of your grad students couldn’t keep TAing?

 - Can your research program survive a grad student leave of absence?